 The materials of culture dishes are basically divided into two categories, mainly plastic and glass.
 Glass can be used for plant material, microbial culture and animal cell adherent culture, and may also be used; Disposable and multiple-use, suitable for laboratory inoculation, streaking, and bacterial isolation, and can be used for the cultivation of plant materials.

-New or used glassware should be soaked in water to soften and dissolve the attachments; new glassware should be briefly washed with tap water before use, and then soaked in 5% hydrochloric acid overnight; used glassware often has a large amount of protein attached It is not easy to wash off after drying, so it should be immersed in clean water immediately after use for brushing.
+New or used glassware should be soaked in water to soften and dissolve the attachments; new glassware should be briefly washed with tap water before use, and then soaked in 5% hydrochloric acid overnight; used glassware often has a large amount of protein attached It is not easy to wash off after drying, so it should be immersed in clean water immediately after use for brushing to avoid affecting the subsequent culture of various types of culture media in microbiology.

-Put the soaked glassware in the detergent water and brush repeatedly with a soft brush.
+Just like other glass microbiology lab kit, the soaked glassware should be put in the detergent water and brushed repeatedly with a soft brush.
 Do not leave dead corners and prevent damage to the surface finish of the utensils.
 Wash and dry the cleaned culture dish for pickling.

 Pickling is to soak the above-mentioned utensils in a cleaning solution, also known as acid solution, to remove possible residual substances on the surface of the utensils through the strong oxidation of the acid solution.
 Pickling should not be less than six hours, usually overnight or longer.
 Be careful when handling utensils.